campisano/terraform_oci_module/README.md

 From [campisano.org/Oci (Cloud)](http://www.campisano.org/wiki/en/Oci_(Cloud)#Setup_free_virtual_machines_using_Terraform)

-This project shows how to use (semi-)minimalistic Terraform modules (configurable with a custom vars.json file) to create a [free-tier infrastructure](https://www.oracle.com/cloud/free/#always-free) with 2 free Virtual Machines (or a more complex one) in the Oracle OCI cloud.
+This project shows how to use (semi-)minimalistic Terraform modules (configurable with a custom vars.json file) to create a [free-tier infrastructure](https://www.oracle.com/cloud/free/#always-free) with 2 free Virtual Private Servers (VPS) in the Oracle Cloud Infrastructure (OCI).